BSidesPDX/CTF-2022/web/200-khronos/README.md

 # 200 - Khronos

 ## Description
 A simple timing attack challenge.
 The user submits a flag, and it is compared character-by-character to the real one, with an added 20ms delay to reduce the number of samples needed for a good result.
-The solution is in src/test/kotlin/com/github/blahblahbloopster/ApplicationTest.kt
+The solution is in src/test/kotlin/com/github/blahblahbloopster/ApplicationTest.kt.
+Current flag: `BSidesPDX{N0m9gG485z0=}`

 ## Deploy
 ```